 State and local planning legislation and policies set the rules that control what development can occur on your land.

-The NSW government has been working towards developing a new State Environmental Planning Policy (SEPP) for the protection and management of our natural environment.
-These areas are important to communities in delivering opportunities for physical health, economic security and cultural identity.
-SEPP is now under consideration.
+The NSW government has been working towards developing a new State Environmental Planning Policy for the protection of our natural environment.

 The repeal of operational SEPPs commenced on 1 February 2020.
 The change helps simplify and modernise the planning system by removing duplicated, redundant and outdated planning controls.